 /certificate to specify the fingerprint of the untrusted certificate.
 It makes WinSCP trust the certificate.
 Several alternative fingerprints can be separated by a semicolon.

 /explicit enable respective method of invoking FTPS.

 /timeout specifies server response timeout.

 /rawsettings allows configuring any site settings using raw format as in an INI file.
-E.g. to enable SSH compression and agent forwarding use
+E.g. to enable an SSH compression and an agent forwarding, use

 To run batch script either pass script file using

 /script parameter or specify the commands directly on command line using

 /command.
 In the latter case each following parameter is treated as single command.
 See syntax section and examples below for details how to deal with spaces and double-quotes.